uzenith360/npm-package-starter/README.md

 ## Support

-For support, email wogwugwu.zenith@gmail.com, I will do my best to respond to all issues
+For support, open an issue or email wogwugwu.zenith@gmail.com, I will do my best to respond to all issues

 ## Important